 My suggestion is to try to minimize the use of heavy loading WordPress plugins that will slow you down and cause high CPU usage such as the Jetpack, Contact Form 7, NextGEN Gallery, WP Bakery, Yet Another Related Post Plugin and a lot of heavy plugins you can find it the list here.

-If you are using any drag & drop website builder, WP Bakery is one of the worst website builders I’ve ever used and it broke all my WordPress after uninstalled it.
+If you are using any drag & drop website builder, WP Bakery is one of the worst website builders I’ve ever used and it broke all my WordPress after uninstalling it.
 I would recommend using the lightweight Elementor website builder which is light and won’t break the pages you have built.
 You can check out how I create a template library if you are Elementor users.

-After years of using other WordPress caching plugins such as Super Cache, Cache Enabler, WP Fastest Cache, Autooptimize, I found out WP Rocket is the best WordPress caching plugins to use so far.
+After years of using other WordPress caching plugins such as Super Cache, Cache Enabler, WP Fastest Cache, Autooptimize, I found out WP Rocket is the best WordPress caching plugin to use so far.
 It also worked well with the Apache/NGINX web server and Cloudflare too.

 What I have noticed about the WP Rocket caching plugin is, it is a light caching plugin, not as heavy as other caching plugins.
 The user interface of WP Rocket is user friendly and easy to navigate through other options and settings.